 Take action

-Protect the Tingles from prescribed burning
+Protect the tingles from prescribed burning, for good

-Red Tingles are a large, ancient tree species that are only found in a small area on WA’s Southcoast.
-They can live for more than 400 years and reach heights over 55 metres and provide critical habitat to many threatened plants and animals.
+Tingles are a large, ancient tree species that are only found in a small area in WA’s Southwest, close to Walpole.
+They can live for more than 400 years, reach heights over 55 metres and have the largest base of any eucalypt, and provide critical habitat to many threatened plants and animals.
 They are vulnerable to frequent fire.

-In December 2024, Giants East, a Tingle forest block not far from Walpole in the famed Valley of the Giants, was torched as part of the Department of Biodiversity, Conservation and Attractions (DBCA)’s prescribed burning program.
+In December 2024, Giants East, a tingle forest block in the famed Valley of the Giants, was torched as part of the Department of Biodiversity, Conservation and Attractions (DBCA)’s prescribed burning program.

 More than 100 giant trees collapsed in the intense burn, with flames reaching the tops of many trees in one of the worst outcomes seen by WA’s prescribed burning program.